nortikin/sverchok/docs/nesting.rst

 The final nail
 ==============

 It's possible that none of this makes sense to you.
-In that cause I encourage you to hook a stethoscope into any node that isn't outputting what you expect.
+In that case I encourage you to hook a stethoscope into any node that isn't outputting what you expect.
+More about debugging in a later Note.

 .. |image_two_lines| image:: https://user-images.githubusercontent.com/619340/82352501-61d03780-99fe-11ea-9051-cb120d753668.png
 .. |socket_template_HL| image:: https://user-images.githubusercontent.com/619340/82430084-2761ab80-9a8d-11ea-9ce1-a315b3b46af4.png